 ii.
 Borrowing in ringgit

-Any amount from non-resident companies within its corporate group of companies and non-resident direct shareholder to finance activities in the real sector in Malaysia; or
+- Any amount from non-resident companies within its corporate group of entities and non-resident direct shareholders to finance activities in the real sector in Malaysia; or

 - Up to RM1 million in aggregate from any non-resident other than non-resident financial institutions for use in Malaysia.